vijaybartaula/nepal-mh-risk-predictor/README.md

 ```bash
 pytest tests/
 ```
 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔗 More Information

+For detailed information, you can check the [Whitepaper](https://github.com/vijaybartaula/nepal-mh-risk-predictor/blob/main/WHITEPAPER.md).